wafna/interscalactic/README.md

 # InterScalactic

-An ongoing demo project in Scala using Akka, Slick, and whatever else looks useful or interesting.
+An ongoing demo project in React and Scala using Akka, Slick, and whatever else looks useful or interesting.

 Prêt-à-hack.